NEW RULES (subject to continual review, may change at any time and can be viewed at www.stradbrokecc.co.uk/covid):

 Toilets – 1 person in each of the 3 facilities (except children with parents/carers and people who need assistance).

-Main Hall – 50 persons, however only tables/seating for 20 will be available as standard.
+Main Hall – 50 persons in individual groups of no more than six or 2 households, however only tables/seating for 20 will be available as standard.
 (Extra tables/seating may be used if required subject to social distancing requirements, however these must be fully sanitised and put away at the end of the session.
 Speak to a member of the management team if this is required).

 No food or drink may be prepared on site, with the exception of hot drinks being made by the person who is to consume it.